bbusenius/History-of-Guatemala-2nd-Grade/units/unit2/lesson1.md

 2. **Main Activity (35 minutes)**:
    - **Objective**: Explore the calendar through narrative and hands-on activities.
    - **Procedure**:
-     - **Video (15 minutes)**: Watch the video [¿Por qué el CALENDARIO MAYA es tan preciso?
+     - **Video (15 minutes)**: Watch the video [¿Por qué el Calendario Maya es tan preciso?
 Tzolkin, Haab y la Cuenta Larga](https://youtu.be/GgptPdr7yFQ?si=AC9Zrxyb6Y81UsaR).
 Covers the Tzolkin and Haab calendars, what they were used for and how they were important to the Maya.
        - **Note**: The video mentions how the Maya observed celestial bodies and the sun to track time (12:54-13:24).
 Tie this to the shadow observation activity.
-     - **Outdoor Shadow-Casting Observation (5 minutes)**: Go to a sunny spot with a stick.
+     - **Outdoor Shadow-Casting Observation (5 minutes)**: Go to a sunny spot with a stick to plant upright or look for a shadow made by an object.
 Say, “The Maya watched shadows to track time.”
-Plant the stick upright and observe its shadow.
+Observe the shadow.
 Ask, “Which way does it point?
 Is it long or short?”
 Discuss: “They used shadows to know when to plant.”
 (If no sun, use a lamp indoors.)
 Consider leaving a stone at the edge of a shadow and coming back to demonstrate that the location of the shadow is different at different times of day.
-     - **Picture Study (5 minutes)**: Show the selected image of the Huipil of Patzún.
+     - **Picture Study (5 minutes)**: Show the selected [image of the Huipil of Patzún](https://terradollclothes.com/cdn/shop/products/H-PA-13-05-05Patzun_Guatemala_Huipil_345x@2x.jpg?v=1609967370).
 Say, “Look at this for 2 minutes.
 Notice the patterns and colors.”
 After 2 minutes, cover the image and ask, “What did you see?
 What shapes or colors do you remember?”
 Then, uncover it and discuss: “This is a Huipil from Patzún.
 It has designs that show the Mayan calendar.
 How do you think they use this today?”
      - **Coloring (10 minutes)**: Provide the calendar wheel from [`units/unit2/resources/mayan_calendar.svg`](../resources/mayan_calendar.svg) and crayons.
 Say, “Color this Maya calendar to see how they counted days!”
 Note its circular design.
 3. **Narration (10 minutes)**:
    - **Objective**: Reinforce learning through retelling.